 In February, expect to see new works from Ib and dancer/choreographer Nayon Iovino contrasted with classical excerpts from Marius Petipa, choreographer of some of ballet’s most beloved works.

 Ballet Arizona’s spring offerings continue to include innovative ways for patrons to stay connected with the company.
 One way includes participation in the company’s free Ballet Arizona Book Club that meets quarterly via ZOOM.
 The first session of 2021 features a discussion of the documentary, “The Voice of Juan Gabriel.”
 Also on the community engagement front will be several educational programs that parents, students and schools can take advantage of virtually throughout the school year.

-Dates will soon be announced and tickets will soon go on sale for the company’s in-person February and April performances.
 The in-person performances will feature one-hour productions with no intermission, mask-wearing required and widely-spaced seating to allow for ample social distancing.
 Because of social distancing, ticket availability will be extremely limited.

 To you and all your loved ones, stay safe, stay healthy, and stay connected.
 We look forward to seeing you virtually or in-person soon!

 Please check back often for updates and announcements.